linode/docs/docs/guides/development/version-control/install-apache-subversion-ubuntu-2004/index.md

 contributor:
   name: Tom Henderson
 ---
-This tutorial demonstrates how to install Apache’s Subversion on Ubuntu 20.014 server editions.
-Apache Subversion is an open-source software revision control and versioning system, released under the [Apache2 License](https://www.gnu.org/licenses/license-list.html#apache2).
+This tutorial shows you how to install Apache’s Subversion on Ubuntu 20.014 server edition.
+Apache Subversion is an open source version control system released in 2000 and available under the [Apache2 License](https://www.gnu.org/licenses/license-list.html#apache2).
 Designed as a feature enhancement of the *Concurrent Versions System(CVS)*, Apache Subversion was authored and maintained by Collabnet.
 In 2009, Subversion became an Apache Incubator Project, finally becoming a top-level project in 2010.

-The hierarchical model of Apache Subversion (principally its release and folder structures) was adopted readily, until perceived missing features and a distributed file system model evolved into Git.

 ## What is Apache Subversion?

-Apache Subversion is a [version control system](/docs/guides/introduction-to-version-control/), primarily used by developers working on collaborative software projects.
-Version control documents and organizes successive iterations of changes made to the software components of a software package.
-In this guide, you learn how to install Apache Subversion 20.04 LTS on an Ubuntu 20.04 Linode server.

-There are two primary components of Apache Subversion:

-- The server, that holds the repository
+Apache Subversion is a [version control system](/docs/guides/introduction-to-version-control/)(VCS) that manages, documents, and organizes the changes made to a project's files and directories.
+Subversion can work across networks to manage the same files and directories.
+This enables collaboration between developers who are working on the same code base.
+Although Subversion is commonly used to version control software development projects, you can use it to version control any group of files and directories.
+Apache Subversion is invoked on the command line using the `svn` command.
+For this reason it is sometimes also referred to as *SVN*.

+Apache Subversion is made up of two primary components:

+- Server: the server is used to store the Subversion repository.
-- The client application, for organizing updates to and from the server.
+- Client: the client application is used to organize updates to and from the server that stores the repository.

-Both components, client and server, can be combined in the same Ubuntu 20.04 instance.
-The server instance must remain available and accessible for clients.
-There can be more than one client that can access the server at the same time.

-The server is a web-based repository/database consisting of a trunk (tree-like) and branches.
+The Subversion server is a web-based repository consisting of a trunk and branches.
 Clients work on branches of the trunk until they are ready to be made a part of the trunk repository.
 A trunk and its branches are a base directory, while directories are branches.

+There can be more than one client that accesses the server at the same time.
+The server instance must remain available and accessible to all clients.
+Both client and server can be hosted on the same Ubuntu 20.04 instance.

-You can install Apache Subversion on most Unix-like systems including Linux, macOS, and Windows.
-However, this tutorial covers the steps for installing on **Ubuntu Server 20.04 LTS** from Ubuntu repositories and added library sources.
+This tutorial covers the steps for installing on **Ubuntu Server 20.04 LTS** from Ubuntu repositories and added library sources.
+However, you can install Apache Subversion on Linux, macOS, and Windows systems.

 {{< note >}}
-Installing Apache Subversion on Ubuntu Server 20.04 LTS requires the installation of libraries used by Apache Subversion that is not found in the standard distribution of Ubuntu 20.04.
-Subversion cannot be installed correctly without these specific libraries.
+Installing Apache Subversion on Ubuntu Server 20.04 LTS requires the installation of libraries used by Apache Subversion that are not found in the standard distribution of Ubuntu 20.04.
 {{< /note >}}

 ## Apache Subversion vs. Git

-Apache Subversion (also known by SVN for its command-line invocation) provides a different workflow and version control methodology from Git and its derivatives.

-The table below signifies some of the differences between Apache Subversion and Git.
+Apache Subversion provides a different workflow and version control methodology from Git and its derivatives.
+The table below lists some of the differences between Apache Subversion and Git.

 | Apache Subversion (SVN)  |  Git          |
 |---------------------|-------------------